 Final Score 8 out of 10

 What did you think of this manga?
 Let me know in the comments.

 For more information on this series, visit Yen Press’ website.

-You can purchase a copy of this manga on Amazon by clicking through the link below.
-Please note that, as an Amazon Associate, I earn from qualifying purchases.Strawberry Fields Once Again, Vol. 1
+You can purchase a copy of this manga at Amazon by clicking through the link below.
+Please note, as an Amazon Associate, I earn on qualifying purchases.Strawberry Fields Once Again, Vol. 1

 Be sure to check out some of my other recent yuri reviews: